do7akhaled/simple-booking/README.md

 # Simple Booking

-this project an api project just for booking a room in certain date, that's simple
+this is an api project just for booking a room in certain date, that's simple

 ## Prerequisite